sharmadhiraj/MakeItOpenSource/README.md

 2. Run the Python script `main.py` with the command:
    `python FULL_PATH_TO_MAKE_IT_OPEN_SOURCE/main.py`
 3. Provide the repository name (the project folder name is the default), repository description (optional), and confirmation to initialize and add remote.
-4. Use the 'q' argument for quick repository setup with default values:
+4. Use the 'q' argument for quick repository setup with default values(repo name = folder name, no description):
    `python FULL_PATH_TO_MAKE_IT_OPEN_SOURCE/main.py q`

 ### Setup Alias for Easy Use